From Ryan J. Burch

-I ask you to consider approaching your academic colleagues in relevant departments, qualified non-academics, executives, policymakers and military personnel with expertise and an interest in our work.
-I believe that the diversity they would provide would only benefit and enrich our organization and activities.
+I also ask you to consider approaching your academic colleagues in relevant departments, qualified non-academics, executives, policymakers and military personnel with expertise and an interest in our work.
+The diversity they would provide would only benefit and enrich our organization and activities.

 The most important indicator of intellectual quality is the scholarly work done by IUS Fellows.
 Our journal Armed Forces & Society continues to be the leading outlet for the most important scholarly discussions of the issues of concern to our Fellows.
 This is reflected in the high ranking of AF&S in Thomson ISI's® Journal Citation Reports®.